xexiu/astro-components/packages/astro-modal/README.md

 - Twitter: <https://twitter.com/xexiudev> drop by and say hi, follow me and I follow you.
 Let's build a community.

 > **Pure HTML and CSS simple modal for astro.** Uses API from browsers.
 Compatible with web/mobile, responsive, HTML5 semantic, SEO friendly.
 Lighthouse score 100%.
-No-Javascript
+No-Javascript.
 ---
 > Forking and giving a star will contribute to my motivation in making components for astro (react, react-native, etc...) that are purely HTML, CSS, SEO friendly and responsive :) (almost all components :P).
 ---